ssolo/ALE/INSTALL.md

 ### CMake doesn't find Boost libraries

-Provided the Boost libraries are installed, this error can mean that CMake just can't find any _static_ Boost libraries.
+Provided that the Boost libraries are installed, this error can mean that CMake just can't find any _static_ Boost libraries.

 Delete the contents of the build directory:
 ```